yashgaur512/zekademy-assignment/README.md

 You can now send post and get requests using Postman or through the browser.

 **Please Note**
-If using POSTMAN:
+If using POSTMAN: <br>
--> Send post requests using x-www-form-urlencoded for register or login data -> Send post requests for image using form-data
+-> Send post requests using x-www-form-urlencoded for register or login data<br>
+-> Send post requests for image using form-data
 <img width="1281" alt="Screenshot 2022-11-26 at 7 34 53 PM" src="https://user-images.githubusercontent.com/73823653/204092844-f431664e-f0cb-4177-9644-73215022073c.png">